efirestone/nix-copy-etc/README.md

-# nix-copy-etc
+# Nix copy-to-etc
 Automatically copy files directly from ./etc in your config repo into /etc/ in your nix install

 ## Summary

 Nix provides the [environment.etc](https://search.nixos.org/options?channel=unstable&show=environment.etc) configuration option as a way to create files in the `/etc` directory of the configured Nix install.
 In many cases, however, you simply want to copy over a file and don't need to configure advanced options for it.
 In this scenario it's simpler to have the file directly in your configuration repo and have it copied over wholesale.
-This is where `nix-copy-etc` comes in.
+This is where `copy-to-etc` comes in.

 ## Installation and Usage